Last updated: May 3, 2026

 |---|---|---|---|

 | St. Louis City | Annual window runs March 1-June 30 | Only City taxes are frozen.
 Schools, library, zoo/museum, sewer, and other levies can still rise.
-The property must generally be worth $514,500 or less, prior-year taxes must be paid, and tax-abated property is not eligible. | Office of the Assessor: 314-622-4185 |
+For 2026, the property market value must be $528,392 or less.
+Prior-year taxes must be paid, and tax-abated property is not eligible while abated. | Office of the Assessor: 314-622-4185 |

-| Boone County | County says the 2026 period will begin no later than April 1, 2026 and run through June 30, 2026 | Initial applications must be signed before a notary.
+| Boone County | 2026 period begins no later than April 1 and runs through June 30, 2026 | Initial applications must be signed before a notary.
 Approved base-year 2024 and 2025 applicants are now auto-renewed.
-Boone also limits the homestead credit calculation to the home and up to 2.5 acres. | Collector: 573-886-4285 |
+Boone limits the homestead credit calculation to the home and up to 2.5 acres. | Collector: 573-886-4285 |

-| Buchanan County | Applications open April 1 and close May 31 each year | Annual written reaffirmation is required.
+| Buchanan County | County FAQ says applications open April 1 and close May 31 each year.
+The 2026 application also says it must be postmarked on or before May 31. | Annual reaffirmation or recertification may be required.
 Buchanan limits the homestead credit calculation to the home and up to one acre.
-The county says it will send approval or denial within 45 days. | Use the official collector page |
+The county says it will send approval or denial within 45 days. | Use the 2026 application. |

 Homestead Preservation Act